giantatwork/Pycruft/README.md

 ## Usage

-Run `pycbye .` inside the directory you want to clean.
+Run `pycbye .` inside the directory you want to clean or provide a path to this directory like this: `pycbye my/path`.

 For more options, run `pycbye --help`.